joshuagendal/blackjack-nodejs-redux/README.md

 2. To explore the javascript programming language more deeply, using classes when appropriate.

-\*\*NOTE: I am using promises rather than async/await to more directly work with the promise API.
-I undderstand that async/await makes code cleaner, but a fantastic foundation of how promises work leads to proper use of async/await.
+I am using a mixture of promises and async/await because I want to get work with the prommise API directly at times to get my hands a little dirtier with it.

 TOOLS USED
 redux for app state management.